CaptainCarpensir/CaptainCarpensir/README.md

-Hi I'm Aiden Carpenter (Captain Carpensir)
+Hi I'm Aiden Carpenter (CaptainCarpensir)

-Currently a CS undergraduate student at Missouri University of Science and Technology.
+Currently an SDE at Amazon Web Services, with a bachelors in CS from Missouri University of Science and Technology.
+I also make some mods for Celeste in my freetime when I'm not outside.